Losant/losant-docs/docs/user-accounts/overview.md

 ![Enable Two-Factor Auth](/images/user-accounts/enable-2fa.png "Enable Two-Factor Auth")

 Use your favorite 2FA app like Google Authenticator to scan the QR code.
 The app will then start generating short-lived, one-time use codes.
 Type the code displayed within your app into the `Two-Factor Code` field in your Losant account settings.
 Enter your Losant password and click `Enable Two Factor Auth`.
-If the code expires before you click the button, you will have to enter the new code dispayed within your app.
+If the code expires before you click the button, you will have to enter the new code displayed within your app.

 ![Verify Two-Factor Auth](/images/user-accounts/verify-2fa.png "Verify Two-Factor Auth")